mengtest/AFGEngine/README.md

 # Fighting Game Engine #

-A fighting game engine in C++ that will be used as a base for my game.
+A fighting game engine in C++
-It is currently in very early stages and it's going through many changes, mostly refactoring.
+It is currently in very early stages and it's going through many changes.
-It's relatively small in scope and it won't be too robust.
-Although a character editor, scripting support and rollback netcode are planned.
-Adding new functionality shouldn't be too much of an issue.
+A character data editor, scripting support and rollback netcode are planned.
 Don't expect it to be usable for anything serious yet.

 ![screenshot](https://user-images.githubusercontent.com/39018575/97825338-20c29b80-1c9d-11eb-9d25-5287eea75cba.png "Rather outdated screenshot")